SSO Login into Drupal using Laravel as OAuth / OpenID Connect Provider

 //For Laravel below 8 and migrated to the 8 version:

-This Test Configuration window will provide you with a list of the attributes that are coming from the Laravel.
+provided with a list of attributes that are received from the Laravel Passport.

-Select the Email Attribute from the dropdown menu in which the user's email ID is obtained and click on the Done button.
+Select the Email Attribute from the dropdown menu in which the user's email is obtained and

 Please note: Mapping the Email Attribute is mandatory for your login to work.

-Now log out and go to your Drupal site’s login page.
-You will automatically find a Login with Laravel link there.
-If you want to add the SSO link to other pages as well, please follow the steps given in the image below :
+If you want to add the SSO link to other pages as well, please follow the steps given in the image below:

 If you dont hear from us within 24 hours, please feel free to send a follow up email to email@example.com